...that when students learn self-discipline, they can achieve anything.

 This theme runs through the Challenge B literature, science, current events/mock trial, logic, Latin, and math studies.
 Students learn to work together and discuss big ideas in a safe environment.

 Challenge B is appropriately named: it is very challenging!
 Students work hard to hone their research, writing, and presentation skills.
-Through the study of current events and the history of science, students are asked to sort through information and details to pull out only the most important facts.
+Through the study of current events and the history of astronomy, students are asked to sort through information and details to pull out only the most important facts.
 Readings, discussions, logic studies, and writing assignments are designed to help students become aware of biases and faulty reasoning, which is a great step toward becoming a smart consumer of information and a wise leader.
 In the second semester, students are asked to put into practice all the skills they gained in the first semester by participating as a team in a mock trial before a judge and jury.
 When they argue their case, students rely on their own preparations and teamwork.
 Challenge B becomes a milestone in students’ academic and personal growth: they begin the year as children and finish as young adults.
 The mock trial experience also serves to bond the students into a fellowship that will stick together throughout their high school years.

 Take a peek at one Challenge B Highlight - Mock Trial: